 East Anglia ONE offshore wind farm

-Its 714 MW installed capacity will provide renewable power to 630,000 British homes when it comes into operation in 2020.
+Its 714 MW installed capacity provides renewable power to 630,000 British homes following its entry into operation in 2020.

 ONSHORE WIND ENERGY

 Consisting of 12 wind farms, it will have a installed capacity of 566.5 MW and will be our largest onshore wind farm project in Latin America.

 Its 15 wind farms will add a total installed capacity of 471.25 MW, after its entry into operation in 2022/2023.

 With 300 MW and located in Salamanca, this will be Spain's largest wind farm.
 It will be installed alongside a 200 MW solar park.

 Located between Cadreita and Valtierra in Navarre (Spain), it is made up of four wind farms with a total installed capacity of 111 MW.

 Francisco Pizarro photovoltaic plant

 With its 590 MWp of installed capacity, it will provide clean energy to 375,000 people a year and will be the largest photovoltaic plant in Europe.